RIPE NCC is an association of equals.

 Charging schemes are sticky.
 Once the principle is broken, it's very hard to restore.
 The choice the membership makes this year sets the shape of the next decade.

-Nine reasons grounded in what RIPE NCC actually is and what it actually does for its members.
+Ten reasons grounded in what RIPE NCC actually is and what it actually does for its members.

 Under Dutch association law, a Vereniging is a community of members with equal rights.
 One member — one vote.
 The natural counterpart is one member — one fee.